 Within the context of eBay, a product is stock information from a catalog.
 A seller can take this product data and use it to pre-fill some of the details in their listings.
 (We call this Pre-filled Item Information.)
 For example, a seller can list a book using the book's ISBN and the listing will automatically include a stock photo of the book, the listing title will include the title of the book and the name of the author, and details about the book will be included in the item specifics.

-For example, if you search the eBay site for "harry potter and the chamber of secrets," the site will return some product matches in addition to matching items.
-If you follow one of the book links to a product details page, you will see information about the product, such as author, publisher, publication date, and ISBN.
+For example, if you search the eBay site for "harry potter and the chamber of secrets," the site will return matching items.
+If you click on one of the items and look in the Product Details section of the description, you will see information about the product, such as author, publisher, publication date, and ISBN.
 This information comes from the Books catalog.
 The product details page also displays listings that contain data matching the product.

 You can use the findItemsByProduct call to search for items that contain data matching a specified product.
 This call requires a product ID and the ID type.
 The Finding API supports the following product ID types: